douggmill/Flappy-Bros/README.txt

 Mario 3 in a Flappy-Birds universe.
 Uses the pygame module.
 Keyboard "a" and "d" forward and reverse.
 Space bar and Mouse clicks fly.
 Pipes are obstacles in a scrolling 2D platform style.
 Collect coins to increase your score.
 100 coins to gain a life.
 100 points to progress to the next level.
 9 levels total.
 Still in development but is playable.
 Adding controller support soon.

+Use the flappy.exe shortcut or download the installer